kashmir96/osoappliance/content/directory/appliance-repair-technicians/east-coast-plumbing-and-gas.md

 categories: ["New Zealand"]
 tags: ["Hastings"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/east-coast-plumbing-and-gas.webp
+ image: /img/laundryappliance/179.webp
- alt: 'Logo for East Coast Plumbing and Gas the New Zealand from Hastings'
+ alt: 'NewZealand from eastcoastplumbingandgas'
 ---

 # East Coast Plumbing and Gas is an Appliance Repair Technician Company operating in Hastings, New Zealand.